nehcgnak/CrackingMachineLearningInterview/README.md

         is more meaningful and easier to analyze.

 #### What is Pose Estimation?
-        Detection of poster from an Image is represented as Post Estimation.
+        Detection of poster from an image is represented as post sstimation.

 #### What is forward propagation?
         The input data is fed in the forward direction through the network.
 Each hidden layer accepts the input data,